Hi This Is Flume: Background and recording

 Following the release of his second album Skin in May 2016, Flume embarked on a world tour in support of the album for the rest of the year.
 He further released Skin Companion EP 1 in November of that year and Skin Companion EP 2 in February 2017, and also worked with Vince Staples and Lorde on their respective albums Big Fish Theory and Melodrama in June.
 After Skin touring responsibilities wrapped up in January 2018, he subsequently decided to keep a low public profile as he was "working so hard" that he started "to hate music [and] touring" and "needed to live a normal life for a bit".

-While working on the mixtape, Flume felt that he needed to create a record with a more experimental sound in order to go "back to [his] roots", and added that he changed his style because he was bored at doing "the same thing over and over" and "people copy [him]".
+While working on the mixtape, Flume felt that he needed to create a record with a more experimental sound in order to go "back to [his] roots", and added that he changed his style because he was bored of doing "the same thing over and over" and "people copy [him]".
 In an AMA on Reddit, he revealed that the production on Hi This Is Flume was far more difficult than on his previous records as there was "way more detail", though "the ideas flowed more easily on [the mixtape] than Skin".
 He also revealed that the synth used most on the mixtape was "good old sylenth1", but that "a fair bit of synplant" was also used, while the distortion plug used is the "Black Box Analog Design HG-2".

 Speaking to Triple J, Flume explained that, through the mixtape, he wanted to expose listeners "to more left-field electronic music", as well as artists such as Slowthai, JPEGMafia, Eprom, and Sophie.
 He additionally discussed working with the featured artists on the record.
 He revealed that he discovered English rapper Slowthai through the track "T N Biscuits", immediately decided that he wanted to "work with this guy", and consequently traveled to the United Kingdom to record the song "High Beams" with him.
 The recording session in Los Angeles with American hip hop artist JPEGMafia lasted one day, and when the two had finished writing the first verse, Flume suggested that the rapper "just talk shit for the rest of it", to which JPEGMafia replied "Alright, I'm great at that!"
 The two also enjoyed "mess[ing] around on all the hardware" together in the studio which included a Roland TR-8 drum machine and the Prophet X sampler/synthesizer.
 Flume, Scottish producer Sophie and Kučka began working on the track "Voices" when they met during the Skin world tour in 2016 at the Sidney Myer Music Bowl in Melbourne, when Sophie created sounds from an Elektron FM Synth, which Flume sampled for the track's beat.